 - Improve joint mobility and strength

-- Remove any obstacles
+- Remove any obstacles to joint health

 - Excess weight

 - Pro-inflammatory diet

 - High impact exercise

 - Minimise pro-inflammatory, acid-forming foods: sugar, refined carbohydrates, trans fats, excessive commercially produced red meat, omega-6 fatty acids, caffeine and alcohol

 - Emphasise anti-inflammatory foods: in cold-water oily fish, berries, nuts and seeds, turmeric, ginger, green tea, olive oil